ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 </Person>
 ```

-Before it's compiled by Handlebars Frends will process all code elements and then replace
+Before it's sent to Handlebars, Frends will process all code elements and after that all angle
-all angle brackets with curly braces.
+brackets are replaced by curly braces.
 The resulting template will look something like this:

 ```xml